roupam/Objective-C-NuREPL-for-iOS/README.md

 Thats it!

 First run the simulator app.
+Then do a

+     lein swank

-Then do a lein swank in objc-repl and complile the core.clj
+in objc-repl and complile the core.clj

 To execute a line of code in iOS simulator call the sim function.

-For example to do NSLog("Hello ObjC from Clojure") do
+For example to do

+    NSLog("Hello ObjC from Clojure")

+Use the following method

     objc-repl.core> (sim "(log \"Hello ObjC from Clojure\")")

 General syntax is